Rector Elisha Cole

 Berkshire County, Massachusetts February 4, 1787.
 His mother's family name was Merriman, born

 in 1793; their marriage occurring August 8, 1811.
-The succeeding year they moved to the wilderness
+The succeeding year they moved to the

-children.
+nine children.
 Dr. Cole enjoyed, at this

-early period, all the advantages the new State of Ohio afforded for education.
-At the age of twenty, his father dying, the
+early period, all the advantages the new State of Ohio afforded for

-obtaining an education.
-Subsequently,
+afforded for obtaining an education.

-the death of a beloved sister, and his own impaired health, induced him to seek
+Subsequently, the death of a beloved sister, and his own impaired

-a more genial climate, in New Orleans, Louisiana.
-Having previously read several practical
+health, induced him to seek a more genial climate, in New Orleans,

-works on dentistry, he entered an office in that city, where he remained in the
+several practical works on dentistry, he entered an office in that city, where

-capacity both of pupil and assistant, during two years.
-In 1849, having entered into an engagement to
+he remained in the capacity both of pupil and assistant, during two years.
+In 1849, having entered

-proceed to San Francisco, California, as assistant assayer, he embarked on the
+into an engagement to proceed to San Francisco, California, as assistant

-large number of passengers for the same destination.
+accompanied by a large number of passengers for the same destination.
 The vessel was forty days in reaching

 Chagres; and two weeks more were consumed in crossing the isthmus, with the